gilatoes/arduino-optiga-trust-x/README.md

 H05_LoopReadUID is a helper routine that checks perform an operation is loops.
 This is helpful for debugging and benchmarking.

 ### H06_SecurityCounter
-H06_SecurityCounter is a helper routine show-case Trust X Security Monitor.
+H06_SecurityCounter is a helper routine which show-case Trust X Security Monitor.
 The security event counter (SEC) gets increment when Trust X secret key is used for computation.
-When a high frequency of the secret key is being utilized, there is a possibility of brute-force attack.
-As such, Trust X will throttle down its performance.
+When a high frequency of the secret key is being utilized within a short period of time, there is a possibility of brute-force attack.
+In defense, Trust X will throttle down and limit the private key usage.
 Refer to Chapter 4.5.2 Security policy of Trust X Solution Reference Manual.

 ## Troubleshooting
 1. There are many ways of getting the Arduino platform to work.
 However, it is advisable to counter check with the original Arduino IDE to duplicate the issue.